HenegarCodes/Job-Portal/README.md

 4. **User Profiles**
    - Users can create and manage profiles with personal information, skills, resume upload.

-5. **Notifications**
-   - Implement email notifications for users on application status updates and new job postings.

 6. **Admin Dashboard**
    - Admins can manage users, job listings, applications, and site settings.